ColasDroin/simple_DA_study/README.md

 bash generate.sh
 ```

 And follow the instructions.
+Don't forget to re-activate the virtual environment using ```source miniforge/bin/activate``` every time you open a new terminal and intend to run the Python scripts.

-However, it is quite basic, and most likely not very robust.
-Therefore, in the event of an issue, please follow the [manual installation guide](manual_installation.md).
+Keep in mind that it remains quite basic, and most likely not very robust.
+In the event of an issue, please follow the [manual installation guide](manual_installation.md).

 ## Usage